rickskyy/FunctionalProgrammingCourse/haskell-db-lab/README.md

 - Schedule
 - Competition

-Implemented functions: read, readAll, create, update.
+Implemented functions: read, list, create, update, delete.

 For more details about entities see the src/mock_db_script.sql file.